JyRaGa/daapyq/Software Engineering PYQ.md

 - **Risk Management:**
   - What do you understand by **risk**?
 What are risk management activities?
 How do we assess and control the risk?
   - Is it possible to prioritize the risk?

+- **Project Scheduling Tools:**
+   - Explain **Gantt Chart** and **PERT Chart**.
+Discuss their use in project scheduling.
+   - What is the **Critical Path Method (CPM)**?
+How is it used for project scheduling and resource management?
+   - Differentiate between Gantt charts and PERT charts with examples.
+   - Write a short note on: (a) Gantt chart and Pert chart, (b) Critical Path Method

 ***